hainayanda/AttributeKit/README.md

 let statistic: Statistic = $number
 ```

-the `Statistic` object will contains many information about statistic of the propertyWrapper assign history:
+the `Statistic` object will contain many information about the statistic of the `propertyWrapper` assign history:

 ```swift
 public struct Statistic<Value: Calculatable> {